CWELCC - Providers

 Participation in the CWELCC System is optional; however, Service Providers are encouraged to participate.

-Click on the button below to view the 2024 CWELCC Guidelines.
+Click on the link below to view the 2025 CWELCC Guidelines.

 CWELCC START-UP GRANT APPLICATION

-Service Providers wishing to apply for CWELCC Start-Up funding are asked to complete and return the applicable form linked below.
+Service Providers approved by DNSSAB for expansion and wishing to apply for CWELCC Start-Up funding are asked to complete and return the applicable form linked below.

 Completed forms and supporting documentation should be submitted to csfundingrequest@dnssab.ca